CTCycle/XREPORT-radiological-reports-generator/assets/docs/architecture/backend_api.md

 The inference service accepts at most 16 images and a 64 MiB total image payload.
 It rejects models that are absent or not ready in the catalog, unsupported clinical context, unsupported providers, invalid image types, and invalid model-specific image counts.

 Expected service-layer failures use typed errors and are translated centrally into the existing `{"detail": ...}` response envelope.
 The mapping includes 400, 403, 404, 409, 413, 500, and 501 responses.

+## Health

+- `GET /api/health`

+The health response reports the backend status, application version, and active database mode.
+It is excluded from the OpenAPI schema so launcher readiness checks do not appear as an interactive application operation.

 ## Root Behavior